CLARITI-REPHRAIN/mumin.github.io/index.md

 ## Citation
 If you use this dataset, you can cite it as follows:

 Dan Saattrup Nielsen and Ryan McConville.
 MuMiN: A large-scale multilingual multimodal fact-checked misinformation social network dataset.
 In *Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)*.
-ACM, 2022.
+ACM, 2022 (to appear).
 [bib](https://ryanmcconville.com/McConville_Ryan_bib.html#NielsenMcConville2022)

+*or*

+Dan Saattrup Nielsen and Ryan McConville.
+"MuMiN: A Large-Scale Multilingual Multimodal Fact-Checked Misinformation Social Network Dataset." arXiv preprint arXiv:2202.11684 (2022). [bib](https://scholar.google.com/scholar_lookup?arxiv_id=2202.11684)

 ## Other MuMiN repos
 You can also check out the following MuMiN-related Github repositories: